rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

 For [Jenkins](https://jenkins.io/), the plugin ecosystem is one of its key advantages over other tools offering some similar functionality.
-That power and flexibility does not come without it's own set of problems for the project itself.
+That power and flexibility does not come without its own set of problems for the project itself.
 From an outsiders perspective, the challenges around dependency and update management between Jenkins plugins is a substantial topic, worthy of at least a couple of doctoral theses in computer science and sociology